griffithlab/rnaseq_tutorial_wiki/Annotation.md

 * By piping to sort, then uniq, then word count we can count the unique number of genes in the file.

-Now view the structure of a single transcript in GTF format
+Now view the structure of a single transcript in GTF format.
+Press 'q' to exit the 'less' display when you are done.

 	grep ENST00000342247 genes_chr22_ERCC92.gtf | less -p exon -S